tomduck/pandoc-eqnos/demos/out/demo3.md

 equation for a polynomial is
 $$ y = \sum_{n=0}^{\infty} a_n x^n \qquad (2)$$

-Equation 1 and eq.
+EQUATION 1 and EQ.
 2 are known to all first-year math students.

 The Fourier series is a little more advanced: